 Disequilibrium is a condition that results in a feeling of unsteadiness and accounts for many falls.
 It becomes a more common health risk as a person ages.
-As a result, it is estimated that about 1 in 3 seniors over the age of 65 will experience a fall in 2017.
+As a result, about 1 in 3 seniors over the age of 65 will experience a fall in 2017.
 How can you help keep yourself from becoming a part of that shocking statistic?
 Here are 3 myths about disequilibrium and balance that can help you actively to work against a fall.

 Myth #1: I Can Avoid a Fall by Doing Less

 Some get worried about moving around once shakiness or vertigo starts to set in.
 By limiting activity, one has fewer chances of falling, right?
 Actually, by becoming sedentary, a person is only increasing his or her risk of a fall.
 If you only get up off the couch to use the bathroom or make some food in the kitchen, your bones, muscles, and joints grow weaker.
 Plus, the body spends less time having to balance itself upright, and it’s a skill that the body loses if it isn’t used regularly.
 30 minutes of daily exercise is far better for maintaining balance.